matinlotfali/KDE-Rounded-Corners/README.md

 - Compatibility with KWin for Plasma versions 5.27 to 6.0
 - Compatibility with HDR in Plasma 6.0
 - Optimize the effect to render once instead of 5 times - see [#49](https://github.com/matinlotfali/KDE-Rounded-Corners/pull/49)
+- Smooth animation when a window moves to an active state
 - Reimplementation with shaders to include shadows at corners and an outline
 - Ability to disable effect when windows get maximized or tiled
 - Cleanups for the plugin logic, remove unneeded dependencies from CMakeLists.txt file - by [alex1701c](https://github.com/alex1701c)